qbic-pipelines/root-tissue-analysis/README.md

 ## Credits

-qbic-pipelines/root-tissue-analysis was originally written by Julian Wanner.
+qbic-pipelines/root-tissue-analysis was originally written by Julian Wanner and Luis Kuhn Cuellar.

 ## Contributions and Support